wynessgp/sqa-risk-recreation/docs/bva/domain/TradeInManager.md

 # method: startTrade(Set<Card> attemptedCards):int

 ## BVA Step 1
-Input: a set of cards that the user selects to be traded in for troops, and number of already traded-in set of cards
+Input: a set of cards that the user selects to be traded in for troops, and number of previously traded-in set of cards

+(Only 42 cards, so maximum 14 sets of cards to trade in)

+Output:
-Output: the number of armies that the player should receive
+- the number of armies that the player will receive
+- illegal argument exception
+- illegal state exception

 ## BVA Step 2
-Input: Collection, count (cases)
+Input: Collection, Count

-Output: Count (cases)
+Output: Cases

 ## BVA Step 3
 Input:
 - traded-in sets:
-  - 0, 1, 2, 3, 4, 5, 6, 13, 14
+  - 0, 4, 5, 13, 14 (Based on the behavior of expected output in different cases)
 - collection size:
   - collection with exactly 2 card
   - collection with exactly 3 cards